petzval/btferret/README.md

 Windows/Android server to re-set the system.
 The btferret.c/py code asks just once if you want to enable security settings input.

+If the pairing includes a passkey entry, separate wait times (set\_le\_wait) should be set for connection and pairing.
+Connection will complete quickly, so a wait of one second will usually work.
+A longer time should then be set for pairing to allow for passkey entry.

+There are two pairing procedures: Legacy and Secure Connection.
+The difference is that the Secure Connection pairing procedure is more resistant to attack.

 ```
    // Connect to an LE device first
+set_le_wait(1000);    // 1 second wait for connect
 connect_node(7,CHANNEL_LE,0);
-set_le_wait(10000);  // 10 second wait to allow time for possible passkey entry
+set_le_wait(20000);  // 20 second wait for pairing to allow time for possible passkey entry

-  // After connection - Secure connection by one of the following options:
+  // After connection - Pair connection by one of the following options:

 le_pair(7,JUST_WORKS,0);      // Server should use a NoInputNoOutput agent